NEMES Recreational Aquatic Scarves

 Promote the education of BIPOC communities on water safety and drowning prevention measures.

-Collaborate with national swim governing bodies, brands and other charities in order to drive participation, engagement and inclusion for BIPOC communities in aquatics.
+Collaborate with national aquatic governing bodies, brands and other charities in order to drive participation, engagement and inclusion for BIPOC communities in aquatics.

-Support opportunities that make swimming more accessible for BIPOC communities.
+Support opportunities that make aquatics more accessible for BIPOC communities.

 It's Time To Change The Narrative

 The BSA is committed to fully unpacking the various issues that restrict BIPOC communities from accessing aquatics.
 We recognise that research in this area has already started, however we want to push towards an approach that comprehensively addresses the issues for BIPOC communities in aquatics.
 The BSA wants to collaborate with national swimming bodies, brands, and universities to produce targeted, accurate, and independent research on BIPOC communities and aquatics.
 Only by fully understanding all the problems BIPOC communities face in aquatics can we work to dismantle them.
 This in turn we believe, will drive forward more diversity, inclusion, participation, engagement and representation of BIPOCs in aquatics.